40 Kitchen Organizing Ideas That Will Save Your Sanity

 It's way too easy to toss mismatched bowls and other kitchen gear in a drawer and forget about them until the next time you need something.
 Avoid wasting time digging around for what you want while saving space.

-Check out these 17 home improvement ideas under $200!
+Check out more smart home improvement ideas under $200!

 Embrace the Openness

 Cupboards are so passé; the latest trend in kitchen storage is to embrace the openness of basic shelving.
 This puts your pretty dishes on display and instantly invokes a sense of coziness to your kitchen.
 Note that you don't need to fill every shelf with plates, bowls, and coffee mugs.
 Rather, you can integrate a little greenery here and there with potted plants and succulents.

 Don't miss these genius design tips from Brian Gluckstein—Canada's most in-demand interior designer.

 From Office to Kitchen

 You see an empty file holder, we see an opportunity for some clever kitchen storage.
 If you have an orphan file holder lying around, try converting it to the upright storage space where you arrange your aluminum foil, your parchment paper, your plastic bags, and more.
 Find out 15 ways to squeeze more storage out of small spaces.